IFORHER

 You did what you did because I let you do it to me.

-At that moment of life, I wanted you to like me so desperately that I offered my self-worth in place of your love, care and approval.
+At that moment in life, I wanted you to like me so desperately that I offered my self-worth in place of your love, care and approval.

 But, your continued mean behavior made me realize that you don’t deserve it.
 So, I let you go!

-But, with passing time, my wounded self has healed itself.
+But, with the passing time, my wounded self has healed itself.

 And now, I have found the most precious things that your toxicity sucked out of my life: Self-Love, Self-Respect, Kindness & Peace.